top of page

 Greene Team

-Feasibility Study of Hemp for Building Materials in Washington
+Hemp for Building Materials Feasability Study

 Washington’s hemp industry is shrinking—but it could be key to building a greener future.
 A new feasibility study by Greene Economics for WSDA explores how industrial hemp could support sustainable construction, rural job growth, and climate goals.
 The report outlines major barriers, models potential economic impacts, and offers strategic recommendations to help Washington’s hemp sector unlock its full potential—if policy and investment align.